CVE-2026-8612: CWE-732 Incorrect Permission Assignment for Critical Resource in OALDERS WWW::Mechanize::Cached

 Description

-CVE-2026-8612 affects WWW::Mechanize::Cached versions before 2.
-00 for Perl, where cached HTTP responses are stored in a world-writable on-disk cache with insecure permissions.
+CVE-2026-8612 affects WWW::Mechanize::Cached versions before 2.00 for Perl, where cached HTTP responses are stored in a world-writable directory with insecure permissions.
 This allows a local attacker with write access to the cache directory to replace cached responses with attacker-controlled data.
-When the victim process retrieves the cached response, it deserializes the data using Storable::thaw, which can trigger arbitrary code execution if the victim has loaded classes with side-effectful deserialization hooks.
+When the victim process retrieves the cached response, it deserializes the data using Storable::thaw, potentially triggering arbitrary code execution if certain Perl classes with side-effectful hooks are loaded.
+The vulnerability arises from incorrect permission assignment (CWE-732) and unsafe deserialization (CWE-502).

 AI-Powered Analysis